elugens/hello-javascript/docs/general-javascript-questions/object-properties/property-flags-and-descriptors.md

 ---

-### Explain the function and syntax of the Object.isExtensible() method in JavaScript?
+### Can you explain the function and syntax of the Object.isExtensible() method in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>